 In June 2009, the AAMC Board of Directors approved the new Group on Diversity and Inclusion (GDI) Rules and Regulations.
 This action formally established the GDI as a new AAMC professional development group.
 In August 2009, the Council of Deans (COD) received communication requesting each dean to appoint Designated and Individual GDI Representatives.

-As a GDI representative, you are important in contributing to the success of GDI.
+As a GDI participant, you are important in contributing to the success of GDI.
 Here are ways to get involved:

-- Provide feedback to your GDI Steering Committee on how they can best serve your needs as a GDI representative
+- Provide feedback to your GDI Steering Committee on how they can best serve your needs as a GDI participant.